-Little Red Mole Sauce
+Little Red Mole Sauce (Mole Colaradito)

-10 dried guajillo chiles, washed
+- 10 dried guajillo chiles, washed

-2 lbs. ripe tomatoes, coarsely chopped
+- 2 lb. ripe tomatoes, coarsely chopped

-1 large yellow onion, coarsely chopped
+- 1 large yellow onion, coarsely chopped

-6 cloves garlic, peeled and chopped
+- 6 cloves garlic, peeled and chopped

-1 tbsp. dried oregano, crumbled
+- 1 tbsp. dried oregano, crumbled

-1 tbsp. dried epazote, crumbled
+- 1 tbsp. dried epazote, crumbled

-1 bouquet garni of 6 whole allspice, 1 stick canela (Mexican cinnamon), and 4 whole peppercorns, wrapped in cheesecloth
+- 1 bouquet garni of 6 whole allspice, 1 stick canela (Mexican cinnamon), and 4 whole peppercorns, wrapped in cheesecloth

 - 1⁄2 cup sesame seeds

-1⁄2 cup raisins
+- 1⁄2 cup raisins

-4 cups Chicken Stock
+- 4 cups Chicken Stock

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-1. Remove stems and seeds from chiles.
+- Remove stems and seeds from chiles.
 Dry-roast chiles in a cast-iron skillet for 5 minutes over high heat, turning often so that they don't burn.
 Remove chiles from heat and soften in a bowl with 2 cups very hot water for 15 minutes.
 Put chiles, tomatoes, onions, garlic, oregano, epazote, and bouquet garni in a pot with 2 cups water and simmer over low heat for about 30 minutes.
 Remove from heat.
 Discard bouquet garni.
-Purée sauce in small batches in a blender to make a smooth paste.
+Puree sauce in small batches in a blender to make a smooth paste.

-2. In a nonstick pan, toast the sesame seeds until golden, then place in a bowl and set aside to cool.
+- In a nonstick pan, toast the sesame seeds until golden, then place in a bowl and set aside to cool.
 In the same pan, toast raisins over medium heat until plump, about 5 minutes.
 Cool.
 Grind seeds with a mortar and pestle or in a small electric grinder.
 When you have a smooth paste, add raisins and then continue to grind until smooth again.